nathanblair/bin-utils/README.md

 # bin-utils
 A collection of shell scripts as utilities

+Move/Copy the .rules files into your udev rules directory `sudo cp udev_rules/*.rules /etc/udev/rules.d/`

-Use `sudo mv` or `sudo ln -s` to move these files to a place on the path
+Use `sudo mv` or `sudo ln -s` to move utility files to a place on the path
 - I use /usr/local/bin
+`sudo ln -srfv backlight /usr/local/bin/backlight` `sudo ln -srfv trackpoint /usr/local/bin/trackpoint`

 ## Usage
 ### General Notes